technologic27/yelp-reviews/README.md

 ```sh
 $ source yelp-reviews/bin/activate
 ```
-Install requirements in Linux-based environment.
+Install requirements.

 ```sh
 sudo pip install -r requirements.txt
 ```
-Change global variable `BUCKET` in `Makefile` the file directory that contains the raw yelp dataset in json format
+Change global variable `BUCKET` in `Makefile` to the file directory that contains the raw yelp dataset in json format

 Create clean dataset for metrics generation and modelling.
 Do this only once!